webbhuset/elm-json-decode/README.md

 The main advantages over using `mapX` are:

 * Record field order does not matter.
 Named binding is used instead of order.
 You can change the order of the fields in the type declaration (`type alias Person ...`) without breaking things.
 * Easier to see how the record is connected to the JSON object.
 Especially when there are many fields.
+Sometimes the JSON fields have different names than your Elm record.
 * Easier to add fields down the line.
 * If all fields of the record has the same type you won't get any compiler error with the `map` approach if you mess up the order.
 Since named binding is used here it makes it much easier to get things right.